 There are many impostors out there and if you’re not careful, the very bread you are buying thinking it’s benefiting you may actually be the very loaf causing you pain and stomach upsets!

 So how do you tell the real thing from those wanna be fermented sourdough breads?

 Things to looks for when buying authentic sourdough:

 • No sweetener

 • Dough is fermented before baking for at least 4-6 hours

 The freshest breads can be found at local from farmers markets or in the fresh bread section in your local grocer.
-Trader Joe’s and Sprouts usually has good quality sourdough (at least in my town, so always check!).
+Izzio sourdough is the brand I have been using (they deliver nationally for FREE!) and is the real deal.

-Companies and even restaurants like Panera makes claims that their sourghdough is authentic, but look at the ingredients (taken from Panera’s website).
+Companies and even restaurants like Panera makes claims that their sourdough is authentic, but look at the ingredients (taken from Panera’s website).

 Enriched Flour (Wheat Flour, Malted Barley Flour, Niacin, Reduced Iron, Thiamine Mononitrate, Riboflavin, Folic Acid), Water, Salt, Yeast (Yeast, Sorbitan Monostearate, Ascorbic Acid), Dough Conditioner (Ascorbic Acid, Microcrystalline Cellulose, Corn Starch).

 The clear sign is that it contains yeast, not used or required in traditional sourdough.
 Not to mentioned the corn starch is most likely GMO.